Real Estate Law

 FAQ

-Preferably before signing.
+Preferably before signing and before exposing the deposit to avoidable risk.
 Once signed, the buyer and seller may already have taken on relevant commitments, so prior review helps assess risks and points to clarify before moving forward.

-What can be reviewed in a Promissory Purchase and Sale Agreement?
+What can be reviewed in a CPCV or Promissory Purchase and Sale Agreement?

-Can the review cover deposit, deadlines, financing and breach?
+Can the review cover deposit, deadlines, financing and completion?

 Yes.
-These points may have a significant impact on the transaction and should be assessed according to the draft agreement, available documentation and the specific circumstances of the transaction.
+Deposit, deadlines, mortgage approval, completion date and breach consequences may have a significant impact on the transaction and should be assessed according to the draft agreement, available documentation and the specific circumstances.

 Can you assist if the buyer or seller is abroad?